dpeldo/Heralding-Frontend/README.md

 # Heralding-Frontend
 ### Disclaimer:
+Heralding-Frontend is not affiliated with the Heralding Honeypot project created by johnnykv.
+It's only an application that works with logs created by his application.
 A certain amount of knowledge and technical expertise is expected in networking, linux, and mysql.
 As such support in those areas on my part will be limited.
-The project goal is to get the Frontend out to the public to try out.
 The instructions below include example configurations and should be used at your own risk.

 ### About Heralding-Frontend:
-For a very long time now, I had this desire to set up a honeypot and use it to create a blacklist that my firewall could use to block attackers and generate lists of usernames and passwords used to log in.
+For a very long time now, I've had this desire to set up a honeypot and use it to create a blacklist that my firewall could use to block attackers and generate lists of usernames and passwords used to log in.
 After digging around a bit I found a fantastic tool called Heralding that seemed to check the most boxes for me.
 The article I came across was a walk-through by Dennis Puerto (https://www.linkedin.com/pulse/honeypot-generating-blacklists-cisco-firepower-dennis-perto/).
-After initially building a completely text based version of the gui loosely based on Dennis's project, I figured I could take it up a notch by creating something that scales much better with larger datasets that could be used for years at a time.
+After initially building a completely text based version of the gui loosely based on Dennis's idea, I figured I could take it up a notch by creating something that scales much better with larger datasets that could be used for years at a time.

 Heralding-Frontend is a database driven self contained ASP.Net Core web frontend for a stock install of the Heralding honeypot.
 The intent of this application is to provide a free searchable GUI for reporting Heralding traffic by moving the honeypot connection data to a database for processing.
 By using MySQL as a free backend data storage platform, it's now possible to create blacklists for firewall ingestion, password lists, or generate username lists to compare against AD users.